ElJoker63/telegram-docker-vm/README.md

 *   `/stop` - Stop the running VM to save resources.
 *   `/destroy` - Permanently delete the VM and data.
 *   `/exec [command]` - Execute a shell command inside your VM and see the output (e.g., `/exec ls -la`).
-*   `/web_terminal` - Generate a temporary Pinggy.io link to access a full web-based terminal.
+*   `/web_terminal` - Generate a secure Cloudflare Tunnel link to access a full web-based terminal (no ports exposed).

 ### Admin Commands (Admin Only)
 *   `/admin_info` - View global config and list of active containers.